Plugin Setup

 # Terminal 1 — start your appcargo tauri dev

-# Terminal 2 — verify the plugin is reachabletauri-pilot ping# Expected output: pongIf you see pong, the plugin is running and the CLI can reach it.
-You are ready to start using the snapshot/action workflow.
+# Terminal 2 — verify the plugin is reachabletauri-pilot ping# Connected.
+Plugin and CLI both 0.7.1.ping reports the plugin version compiled into your app alongside the CLI version.
+When they match, you’re ready to start using the snapshot/action workflow.